microsoft/PartnerResources/_docs/Industry/Retail/Retail.md

 # Learning Plan Resources for Microsoft Cloud for Retail

-**Microsoft Cloud for Retail brings together different data sources across the retail value chain and uniquely connects experiences across the end-to-end shopper journey through a set of capabilities that deliver more relavant personlaized experiences and operational excellence for sustained profitability.**
+**Microsoft Cloud for Retail brings together different data sources across the retail value chain and uniquely connects experiences across the shopper's journey through a set of capabilities that deliver more relevant personalized experiences and operational excellence for sustained profitability.**

 Content is broken down as follows: